Hamstring Tendinopathy – A Breakdown of Causes, Treatment & Prevention

 - swollen or inflammation at the back of the leg

 - Pain in the tighs, difficulties to sit down

-- Soreness around the knee and thighs
+- Soreness in the knee and thighs

 More Severe Symptoms Include